awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ## Creating and Editing Status Check Alarms<a name="creating_status_check_alarms"></a>

-You can create instance status and system status alarms to notify you when an instance has a failed status check\.
+You can use the [status check metrics](viewing_metrics_with_cloudwatch.md#status-check-metrics) to create CloudWatch alarms to notify you when an instance has a failed status check\.

 ### Creating a Status Check Alarm Using the Console<a name="using-cloudwatch-new-console2"></a>

-You can create status check alarms for an existing instance to monitor instance status or system status\.
-You can configure the alarm to send you a notification by email or stop, terminate, or recover an instance when it fails an [instance status check or system status check](#types-of-instance-status-checks)\.
+Use the following procedure to configure an alarm that sends you a notification by email, or stops, terminates, or recovers an instance when it fails a status check\.

 **To create a status check alarm \(console\)**